Far North Line: Helmsdale–Wick/Thurso: Strath of Kildonan and Caithness

-The line then turns gently to the northeast, passing by several small lochs en route, before passing under the B870 road (the first public road in proximity of the line since Forsinard).
+The line then turns gently to the northeast, passing by several small lochs en route, before passing under the B870 road (the first public road close to the line since Forsinard).
 This is the site of Scotscalder station, which is among the least-used stations on the line, typically averaging less than 1 passenger per day.
 After another 2+1/2 mi, the track passes south of Halkirk – the first unscattered village in over 44 mi, although there is no longer a railway station serving it (the old station having closed in 1960 along with 19 others on the line).
 The line reaches its penultimate station, Georgemas Junction, at the point where the line crosses the A9 again.
 Adjoining the station on the south side is a freight terminal built in 2012 by Direct Rail Services; this was used by trains taking nuclear material from Dounreay to Sellafield.

 At Georgemas Junction, which is not a request stop, the lines to Thurso and Wick diverge; this is the northernmost railway junction in the United Kingdom.
 The Wick-facing Thurso branch curves north immediately west of the station and runs alongside the River Thurso, paralleling the A9 until it reaches Thurso station – the northernmost railway station in Britain, by the northern coast of Scotland.
 Thurso is the nearest station to the ferry terminal at Scrabster, which has ferry services to and from the town of Stromness in the Orkney Islands.
 Meanwhile, the main line to Wick continues in an east-southeasterly direction, sandwiched between the A882 and B874 roads, and terminates at Wick station on the east coast.
 At 18 mi 35 ch, the distance between Georgemas Junction and Wick is the longest between any two adjacent stations on the line, although three other stations existed along this stretch until 1960.
 Wick is the nearest station to Wick Airport as well as to the village of John o' Groats (approximately 17 mi to the north) at the northeastern tip of mainland Britain, which is linked to the town by a bus service operated by Stagecoach Highlands.